ElphysAlvarez01/Project1/README.md

 # Project 1: BIRTH RATE AND THE COLLAPSE OF A NATION!

 ## Project Overview
 Our group set out to answer this question: Why is birth rate decreasing in America?
 We decided to look at various variables that could contribute to this decline, including: housing affordability, alcohol consumption, loneliness, marriages, education, and more.
-Ultimately, we found the strongest correlation between birth rate and:  women pursuing higher education (r= 0.86),
+Ultimately, we found the strongest correlation between birth rate and:  women pursuing higher education (r= 0.86), Annual Income 25 to 34 (r = -0.94) & Annual Home SalePrice (r = -0.93).

 ### Where is our data from?
 - We all used birth rate data from Fred, Federal Reserve Economic Data.
 FRED is an online database consisting of hundreds of thousands of economic data time series from scores of national, international, public, and private sources.
-- Other data sources used in this project include: OurWorldinData, U.S. Bureau of Labor Statistics, Human Fertility Database (HFD), (ADD ANY OTHERS USED)
+- Other data sources used in this project include: OurWorldinData, U.S. Bureau of Labor Statistics, Human Fertility Database (HFD).

 ## Technologies Used
 - Python